piku235/JungiThemeBundle/Resources/doc/theme-resolver.md

     {
         $token = $this->tokenStorage->getToken();
         if (!$this->authChecker->isGranted('IS_AUTHENTICATED_FULLY'))) {
-            throw new LogicException('You cannot change the theme when the user is not authenticated.');
+            throw new LogicException('You cannot set the current theme when the user is not authenticated.');
         }

         /** @var UserWithTheme $user */